wp-plugins/thecartpress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.4.0 =
+* Copy existing order to shopping cart
+* Address 2 fields not print

 = 1.3.9.3 =
 * TopSellers is compatible with TCP Custom Values widget
 * Multisite language compability improvement